deciduously/tictactoe-hs/haskell-in-english.md

   runGame board
 ```

-In Haskell, every value (functions count, they evaluate to values) hs a type.
-Haskell goes hard on the types, in a way that you've likely never come across if things like Java and C++ are as heavy a type system as you've ever worked with.
-The compiler is actually magic[^3] and does not require annotations - it's considered good style for top-level functions in a module but they can be omitted for internal values.
+In Haskell every value has a type.
+Functions count because they evaluate to values.
+The compiler doesn’t need to worry about unexpected mutation and side effects, so every function can simply be viewed as its return value much more than in an imperative language.
+Haskell also goes hard on the types in a way that you've likely never come across if languages like Java or C++ are as heavy a type system as you've ever worked with.
+The compiler is actually magic (no, really, magic) and does not require annotations - it's considered good style for top-level functions in a module but they can be omitted for internal values.
 However, they are a huge help if you start getting bogged down in compiler errors!
 A type annotation has the name first, followed by the double colon `::`, followed by the type, and you'll see them all over Haskell code.

-Our `main` value has the type `IO ()`.
-Right off the bat, we get a taste of some of funky fresh Haskell weirdness, and I'm actually going to have to digress for a moment to set the scene.
+Our main value has the type `IO ()`.
+Right off the bat we get a taste of some of funky fresh Haskell weirdness and I'm actually going to have to digress for a moment to talk more about this type before we dive in.
 Stay with me, I promise it's just a little bit.

 #### Setting the scene: A Digression on `IO ()`

-I'm going to preface this by saying I am *not* making this a blog post about Monads, if you've heard the good advice about genereally running away from those.
-I do, though, need to talk about them at least a little (we can gloss through most of the details but theres a `(>>=)` or two just sitting there), and they're really not a scary thing at all.
-This is the super simple shakedown, and it's only a shakedown becase I thought it sounded good after "super simple".
+I'm going to preface this by saying I am not making this a blog post about Monads if you've heard the good advice about generally running away from those.
+I do need to talk about them at least a little (we can gloss through most of the details but there’s a `(>>=)` or two just sitting there), and they're really not a scary thing at all.
+This is the super simple shakedown, and it's only a shakedown because I thought it sounded good after "super simple".

 IO is a monad.
 This means it's a type that can have other things that are also monads inside of it.
-In fact, it sometimes *is* those other things!
-Our whole program, `ttt`, is an `IO ()`, which is a `Monad`.
+In fact, it sometimes is those other things!
+Our whole program is an `IO ()`, which is a Monad.

-Haskell is a *functional* programming language, which is really a rather broad category of languages that emphasis a style of programming in which the function is the basic unit of computation.
-In Haskell, this is furhter constrained by demanding that every function be a *pure* function.
-If you're not familiar with the terminology, "pure" means that the function does not rely upon or act on values outside of its own body.
-Put another way, the function will always return the same output for a given input because there is nothing else the output depends on, and you're guaranteed that nothing outside of itself will change in the course of running it.
+As we’ve stated, Haskell is a functional programming language which is really a rather broad category of languages that emphasise a style of programming in which the function is the basic unit of computation.
+In Haskell this is further constrained by demanding that every function be a pure function.
+If you're not familiar with the terminology "pure" means that the function does not rely upon or act on values outside of its own body.
+Put another way, the function will always return the same output for a given input because there is nothing else the output depends on and you're guaranteed that nothing outside of itself will change in the course of running it.
+The entire result of the computation is 100% determined by the arguments themselves.
 The savvy among you might already be asking "but wait!
 There are all kinds of things a function might want to do outside of itself.
 How about printing a letter to the screen or responding to any external input?"
 To which Haskell says "Oh, shoot.
 We hadn't thought of that.
 Pack it up!"
 Good post everyone.

 ...Hah!
-Got you, didn't I.  The Haskell solution for this little technicality of actually having to be useful has to do with the types that I raved about.
+Got you, didn't I. The Haskell solution for this little technicality of actually having to be useful has to do with how our types are set to Maximum Cool.
 I read this as "IO Unit".
 The first part means it's of type IO, so it does something with IO (Input/Output).
-But this is Haskell, and we need to know what *type* this monad returns so that we can use it within our typed functional program (spoiler alert: specifically within other monads).
-Our compiler is just doing it's happy ol' thing evaluating values by executing functions as it sees them, we've got to keep the big computation rollin'! .
-"Doing IO" isn't a type, so Haskell has something called the `IO` Monad.
-For this program right now what you need to know is that an `IO` monad like `main` will do something with IO in its body but also evaluates to something inthe context of your purely functional program.
-The `Monad` is a way of encapsulating that idea -  whatever it does will happen inside of it and then you get this second type back.
-A monad can be thought of as an "action" or "computation".
+But this is Haskell, and we need to know what type this monad returns so that we can use it within our typed functional program (spoiler alert: specifically within other monads.)
+Our compiler is just doing it's happy ol' thing evaluating values by executing functions as it sees them, we've got to keep the big computation rolling!
+"Doing IO" isn't a type, so Haskell has something called the IO Monad.
+For this program right now what you need to know is that an IO monad like main will do something with IO in its body but also evaluates to something in the context of your purely functional program.
+The Monad is a way of encapsulating that idea - whatever it does will happen inside of it and then you get this second type back.
+A monad can be thought of as an "action" or "computation."
 It isn't the action itself, it's just the concept of carrying out that action.
 It's a noun through and through, just a "thing" we can pass around in our program (NOT a function, though functions can return Monads), but it's a little weird so don't worry if that's not sitting well with you yet.
 Monads turn out to be a great way to compose functionality without sacrificing that sweet, saucy purity.

+That probably doesn’t sit well with you.
+The reason is that it’s a bald-faced lie.
+The Monad structure is allowing us to contextualize the world outside the program in a really handy way and pass it around, and building up how that’s working out is outside the scope of this tutorial, best left to somebody who knows a lot more about what they’re talking about, and not at all on a need-to-know basis to utilize monadic IO.
+We’re using it to tag every single part of our program that does any IO - you can think of that `IO` part as a phantom parameter you can’t use that’s the entire outside world.
+It’s not completely like what’s going on, but its not completely unlike it either!
+It’s allowing us to keep our “100% of the result of this function is determined by the arguments themselves” constraint and still interact with a user.

-Don't worry too much if I lost you here, really.
-For our use in this program, the IO Monad is the (slightly confusing) type of "doing input and/or output" and it will yield a thing when its done.
-That type it carries is the second term.
-For `main`, we don't have anything, so we return something of type `()`, the empty tuple (there is only one thing, `()` - the empty tuple).
+For our use in this program, the IO Monad is the (slightly confusing) type of "doing input and/or output" and it will yield a thing when it’s done.
+The type it yields is the second term.
+For main, we don't have anything, so we return something of type `()`, the empty tuple (there is only one possible thing, `()` - the empty tuple).
 Putting them together, we have our type `IO ()`.
-This is akin to `void` in C, or, well, `unit | ()` in a bunch of diferent languages.
+This is akin to void in C, or, well, `unit` or `()` in a bunch of different languages.
 Zilch.

+As a side note, an `IO ()` on its own doesn’t do anything unless it’s been executed inside `main`!
+That’s the only way to get it to do something.

-For a superior but still blitz-pace Monad (etc.) run-through with pictures, [this blogpost](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) will get you up to speed surprisingly quickly, from the author of ["Grokking algorithms"](http://a.co/ba5icnv).
+For a superior but still blitz pace Monad (etc.) run-through with pictures [this blogpost](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) will get you up to speed surprisingly quickly from the author of ["Grokking algorithms"](http://a.co/ba5icnv).

 ### Back to the Grizz